matchbookmac/matchbookmac.github.io/_posts/2017-01-10-git-hub-pull-request-require-100-coverage.markdown

 Yesterday we got our API code up to 100% code coverage.
 For me, it's one of those things that once you get there, you really don't want to lose it again.
-We use [Code Climate's](https://codeclimate.com) Github integration to ensure that our coverage is at least above 90%, but as far as I know there is no way to configure that number to ensure that it stays at 100%.
+We use [Code Climate's](https://codeclimate.com) Github integration to ensure that our coverage is at least above 90%, but as far as I know there is no way to set that requirement at 100%.

 The CI/CD system that we use is [Atlassian Bamboo](https://www.atlassian.com/software/bamboo), and it allows for arbitrary shell scripts to be run during a build.
 Currently we use that functionality to send updates to the Github API